grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 ## D Bucket Replacement

-**Preliminary Requirements**
+### Preliminary Requirements

+> [!IMPORTANT]
-**Important:** Be sure to follow all special (bolded) notes of caution within each process section.
+> Be sure to follow all special (bolded) notes of caution within each process section.

+> [!IMPORTANT]
-**Important:** This replacement part does not include the original serial number of the device.
+> This replacement part does not include the original serial number of the device.
 For future Microsoft support, please handwrite the original serial number on the label provided by Microsoft and attach it to either the exterior of the device or directly onto an exposed part.
 The label included in the part’s packaging has space designated for the original serial number as well as the part's product identifier.

-**Required Tools**
+#### Required Tools

 - <span class="mark">Plastic Opening Pick</span>

 - <span class="mark">Soft ESD-Safe Mat</span>

-**Primary Components**
+#### Primary Components

 - <span class="mark">Feet (Refer to the Illustrated Service Parts List)</span>